 Somerset Parent Carer Forum’s activities are carried out for the benefit of Parent Carers and families of children and young people with special educational needs and disabilities (SEND) in Somerset.
 The work we do is focused in the following areas:

-Enabling families to have a voice.
+Enabling Families to have a voice

 As members of the National Network of Parent Carer Forum’s we support the development of parent carer participation, a process in which parents work together with professionals to make improvements to local services.
 We act as a conduit for a wide variety of local professionals in their work with children and young people with special educational needs and disabilities.

-We organize consultations and information fairs where all parties can get together, get to know each other and get the help or facts they need.
+We organise consultations and information fairs where all parties can get together, get to know each other and get the help or facts they need.
 Of course, it’s not always possible to attend events or give your views in person, but you can still have your say by responding to our surveys, which are available online or by post.

 Parent Carers of children & young people with SEND often face many challenges including battling attitudes, poverty and isolation from their local communities.
 Everybody involved with our company is empathetic with the issues and challenges that parents and carers of children and young people with SEND are facing; they have been there, have faced those real life experiences.